ISFP Personality Type – Introverted Feeling with Extraverted Sensing

 True Believers in Freedom and Personal Choice

 MBTI test -assessed ISFP personality types believe that everyone should be able to choose how to best live their own lives, and only through doing so will someone be truly happy.
-They are attentive, accommodating, modest, and not prentious.
+They are attentive, accommodating, modest, and not pretentious.
 ISFP personality types try their best to live their lives based on their morals and hope that others see these morals and values coming through them in their everyday lives.

 An ISFP types connections with other people are very important to them, and they work hard every day to create lasting friendships with those they hold dear to them.
 ISFP types often show their love for these people in natural yet unobvious ways.
 They also appreciate those peers of theirs who enjoy learning about the ISFP and his or her beliefs, and who believe in them to accomplish their goals.